 The closest grocery stores are about a 10-minute drive into town.

-The best grocery store in Loreto was Super Ley, where most locals shop.
+The best grocery store in Loreto is Super Ley, where most locals shop.
 It had a similar selection of produce as the first grocery store but also a full bakery and local products that were more reasonably priced.

 Are there palapas at Playa Salinita?